bheimbu/evolutionary_ecology/docs/source/first_week.rst

 To provide feedback, please complete our `questionnaire <https://easy-feedback.de/evolecol/1745342/hp07e6>`_.

 .. tip::
-   If you feel stuck, ask someone in class or in Slack for help.
+   If you feel stuck, ask someone in class for help.

 .. _first_week_thursday:
 Thursday